-When you think of Peru, you think of the fantastic culture of the Inca and their architectural achievement, Machu Picchu.
-You’re familiar with Lima the largest city and Cusco the town where you go to hop on to Machu Picchu.
-But a short hop and skip by bus or plane is Peru’s second largest city.
-El Cuidad Blanca, or White City.
+When you think of Peru, you think of the fantastic culture of the ancient Inca and their architectural achievement, Machu Picchu.
+You’re probably familiar with Lima the largest city and Cusco the town where you go to continue your journey on to Machu Picchu.
+But just a short hop and skip by bus or plane is Peru’s second largest city – El Cuidad Blanca, or The White City.

 Arequipa is often used as a gateway for trekking and tours to the Colca Canyon or a stop-over for travelers coming from Chile on their way to Cusco.
 However, the city as more to offer than just a stopover.
-Here are ten reasons why you should explore it.
+Here are ten reasons why you should visit and explore Arequipa.

 1. The Plaza de Armas & Cathedral